8 Ways To Use Less Plastic

 I wouldn’t recommend starting with this whole list right away.
 I would just add one at a time until it becomes routine for you, or else it will overwhelm you and you will throw in the towel and pretend you never laid eyes on this article in the first place.

 Let’s start with the basic, the reusable bag.
 We know all about it.
-We just ALWAYS forget this guy.
-He’s just never there when you need him.
-My answer to that?
+We just ALWAYS forget and it's just never there when you need him.
+So what should you do?
 Keep him where you can have your eyes on him all the time.
-Like when you have used him and unpacked your groceries; hang him on the door knob right away so when you leave the house, you see him and place him back in the car right away.
+Like when you have used the tote and unpacked your groceries; hang it on the door knob right away so when you leave the house, you'll get reminded and place it back in the car right away.
 Make it a habit to keep bags in your car or in your bag at all times.
-They make teeny tiny ones now so yes, it will even fit in your small little purse.
+They make teeny tiny ones now so you could even fit it in a small purse.
 Plus, use these bags for all your shopping, not just for the groceries.

 2. Get (a bunch of) reusable produce bags.